borntofrappe/borntofrappe/content/css-animation-paused.md

 title: CSS Animation Paused
 date: 2020-3-8
 tags: css, svg
+brief: A lovely article on a single CSS property
 ---

 This article is mostly about a single property, but I always appreciate it when I have the chance to leverage a CSS feature I rarely use.